rothej/jh_facial_recog_lock/README.md

 ### Twilio <a name="twilio"></a>

 Set up a Twilio account by following [these instructions](https://www.twilio.com/docs/sms/quickstart/python).
-If using a free trial, be aware that it can only send texts to verified phone numbers (which will initially be the phone number you use to set up the account).
+For sending texts within the U.S., a free trial account will not suffice - you will need to load money onto your account to use the texting functionality (minimum of $20, however each text costs significantly less).
 The values for your `.env` variables (`TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`) will be provided and need to be added to `.env` manually.
 You will also need to fill in `TWILIO_USR_PHONE_NUMBER` with the appropriate user phone number (in format `+18005555555`) and then do the same for `TWILIO_FROM_PHONE_NUMBER` (this will be the Twilio-created phone number you will receive alerts from).

 Note: Service now needs to be paid to send texts in the US.